Shediac Smart Energy Community Project

 The Shediac Smart Energy Community Project has three important pieces.

 - A Residential Smart Energy Study.
-We’re partnering with over 500 homeowners in Shediac to deploy and test new smart energy technologies and renewable energy sources (also called Distributed Energy Resources – DERs).
+We’re partnering with hundreds of homeowners in Shediac to deploy and test new smart energy technologies and renewable energy sources (also called Distributed Energy Resources – DERs).
 We want to identify opportunities for energy savings in these homes, to learn from the customer experiences and behaviours in using these technologies and how these are affecting their energy use.

 - A Community Solar Farm.
-We’re going to build NB Power’s first utility-scale solar facility - a 1.8 megawatt (MW) solar farm with utility battery storage capacity - right inside the town limits of Shediac.
-This facility will be connected to the distribution grid in Shediac and provide clean electricity to the two net-zero commercial buildings, with the benefits of any excess renewable energy from the farm flowing into the community and its residents.
+We’re going to build NB Power’s first utility-scale solar facility - a 1.63 megawatt (MW) solar farm with utility battery storage capacity - right inside the town limits of Shediac.
+This facility will be connected to the distribution grid in Shediac and provide clean electricity to the two net-zero commercial buildings, with the benefits of any excess renewable energy from the farm flowing into the community.

 - Convert Two Commercial Buildings to Net-Zero.
 We’re introducing new smart-energy technologies (including solar panels and battery storage) and energy efficiency upgrades into two well-known commercial buildings - the Government of Canada Pension Centre and the Town of Shediac’s Multipurpose Centre.
 The goal is to lower the buildings’ energy use, while also adding clean energy sources to provide a new level of self-sufficiency.
-The buildings will also take advantage of renewable energy generated in the town by a new solar farm.
+To achieve a net-zero rating, the buildings will also take advantage of renewable energy generated by the new solar farm.
 These buildings will become the first two commercial net-zero buildings in New Brunswick!

 The Shediac project is also serving as the foundation for the development of a new Energy Systems Platform (ESP) being developed by Siemens Global Smart Grid Centre of Competence.